HYLDAIC/Flagshep-V1_Audio-Player/README.md

 - A battery life of about 32-40 hours on a 5000mAh battery (~35h of playback in an room varying from 23 to 35 degrees Celsius)
 - A smooth user experience; fairly intuitive button mapping, responsive menus and UI (tested by passing my friends the player and receiving feedback)
 - A easily accessible and removable battery/screen (4 Screws)
+- Fairly resistant; could be dropped several times with no issues to the PCB (1m drop height)
+- The PCB worked first try :)

 ## Future Improvements
 The design has notable failure points that can't be addressed in version 1.1 and would need a more substantial redesign, here are some :